-Denmark continues to exercise control over the Realm’s foreign affairs, security, and defense policy, in consultation with Greenland and the Faroe Islands.
+Denmark exercises control over the Kingdom’s foreign affairs, security, and defense policy, in consultation with Greenland and the Faroe Islands.

 - Two-thirds of Greenland lies within the Arctic Circle, and its northern tip is less than 500 miles from the North Pole.
-Its land area is over 50 times that of Denmark, but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark).
+Its land area is over 50 times that of Denmark, but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark), and the ice sheet covers nearly 80 percent of Greenland.
 Greenland can be reached by air from Denmark or Iceland.
 There are currently no direct commercial flights to or from the United States.
-Transportation infrastructure in Greenland is focused on air and sea, due to the climate and geography.
+Transportation infrastructure in Greenland is focused on air and sea due to the climate and geography.
 Greenland has no railroads or roads to connect towns and settlements, and passengers and goods are transported between regions by sea or air only.

 - Greenland’s status within the Kingdom of Denmark is outlined in the Self Rule Act (SRA) of 2009, which details the Greenlandic government’s right to assume a number of competencies from the Danish government, including the administration of justice, business and labor, aviation, immigration and border control, as well as financial regulation and supervision.
 Greenland has acquired control over taxation, fisheries, internal labor negotiations, natural resources, and oversight of offshore labor, environment, and safety regulations.
-Denmark also retains authority over border control issues, including immigration into Greenland.
-Denmark provides Greenland with an annual block grant of DKK 3.9 billion — roughly $614 million — that accounts for roughly 20 percent of Greenland’s GDP and more than half of the public budget.
+Denmark retains authority over foreign, security, and defense policy, as well as border control issues, including immigration into Greenland.
+Greenland’s GDP was estimated at DKK 20.19 billion (USD 3.24 billion) in 2021.
+Denmark provides Greenland with an annual block grant of DKK 3.9 billion — roughly USD 511 million — which accounts for approximately 20 percent of Greenland’s GDP and more than half of the public budget.

-- Capital city Nuuk and Ilulissat in the north are Greenland’s primary tourist destinations and have seen extensive construction activity in recent years.
+- The capital city Nuuk, in the south, and Ilulissat in the north are Greenland’s primary tourist destinations and have seen extensive construction activity in recent years.
 The ongoing expansion of their respective airports, which currently accommodate only smaller aircraft, is expected to lead to further growth and facilitate expansion of tourism.
-Upon completion, expected in 2024, the expanded runways will support large passenger aircraft, and the airports will be able to manage 800 and 600 passengers per hour respectively.
-South Greenland is also a popular destination for tourists and cruise ships, and plans are in place for an airport in the region’s capital of Qaqortoq.
+Upon completion expected in late 2024 in Nuuk and in 2025 in Ilulissat, the expanded runways will support large passenger aircraft, and the airports will be able to manage 800 and 600 passengers per hour, respectively.
+South Greenland is also a popular destination for tourists and cruise ships, and a new airport in the region’s capital, Qaqortoq, should also open in 2025.

 The Faroe Islands

-- The Faroe Islands exported DKK 8.4 billion (USD 1.29 billion) worth of goods in 2020, 92 percent of which were fish products, with the remainder being mainly marine vessels, and aircraft resales.
+- The Faroe Islands exported DKK 12.5 billion (USD 1.79 billion) worth of goods in 2022, 92 percent of which were fish products, with the remainder being mainly marine vessels and aircraft resales.
 In recent years, construction, transportation, banking, and other financial services sectors have grown.
-In 2020, the majority of goods exports went to Russia (23 percent), followed by Denmark (11 percent), the UK (10 percent), and the United States (9 percent).
-Goods imports totaled DKK 8.1 billion (USD 1.24 billion) in 2020.
-Most imports came from Europe; 1.4 percent originated in the United States.
-Denmark provided 26 percent of imports, followed by Germany (10 percent), Norway (9 percent), the Netherlands (8 percent), and China (6 percent).
-Imports consist mainly of inputs to industry, including machinery and raw materials (14 percent), fuels (11 percent), and inputs for construction (11 percent), and items for household consumption (23 percent).
+While there has been interest in offshore oil and gas exploration, commercially viable finds have not been made.
+The majority of goods exported in 2021 went to Russia (23.2 percent), however this number significantly decreased in 2022 to 8 percent.
+In 2022, top export markets for Faroese goods included the United Kingdom (14 percent), Denmark (13.2 percent), and the United States (13 percent).
+Goods imports totaled DKK 12.1 billion (USD 1.74 billion) in 2022.
+Most imports came from Europe; 1.01 percent originated in the United States.
+Denmark provided 22.9 percent of imports, followed by the Netherlands (13.5 percent), Norway (12.4 percent), Germany (8.6 percent), and China (6.1 percent).
+Imports consist mainly of inputs to industry (28.6 percent), items for household consumption (16.3 percent), fuels (18.7 percent), and machinery and capital equipment (8.7 percent).

 - The Faroe Islands’ small, open, but non-diversified economy makes it highly vulnerable to changes in international markets.
 The Faroe Islands have full autonomy to set tax rates and fees, and to set levels of spending on the services they provide.
-Denmark provides an annual block grant of DKK 642 million (approximately USD 96 million).
+Denmark provides an annual block grant, which was DKK 642 million (USD 96 million) in 2022.